OctopusDeploy/docs/src/pages/docs/projects/version-control/converting/index.md

 hideInThisSection: true
 ---

-Git settings are configured per project and are accessed via the **{{ Settings, Version Control }}** link in the project navigation menu.
+Git settings are configured per project and are accessed via the **Settings ➜ Version Control** link in the project navigation menu.
 This page will walk through how to convert a project to Git.

 ![Version-control configuration UI](/docs/projects/version-control/converting/version-control-configuration.png "width=500")